What Generative AI Can’t Do (Yet)

 So, when implementing generative AI, one should not get blinded by the upside, and take the time to understand the risks.
 As everyone races to build or implement the hottest technology in the world right now, the key to success is to make sure that it doesn’t disrupt your operations in any unexpected way.

-Key considerations for building with generative AI
+Key considerations and limitations of generative AI for building

 Though powerful when trained for a specific purpose, generative AI still has lots of limitations that stakeholders should be aware of.
+It repurposes existing data and patterns to produce content, but it lacks true creativity and often struggles in understanding complex contexts.

 It hallucinates things that aren’t true.
 It’s susceptible to prompt injection attacks, which bad actors can exploit to their gain.
 It often produces different outputs for the same input.
 Using it irresponsibly in a business context can cause legal and compliance issues.